 Even though they loved them, there was alcohol involved, so I couldn't know for sure if these were truly the best gluten-free cookies, or if was the alcohol talking.
 Little did I know that from there I was coined "The Cookie Girl".

 Years later at a restaurant bathroom in Manhattan, I heard someone say:

 "I have been talking about your cookies since you made them years ago!"

 "I LOVE your cookies!!".

 Gluten-free can taste amazing, you just have to know what you are doing in the kitchen.

-I made a batch for Rob & Dan.
-I was expecting tweaks and suggestions and in return, they said these cookies were exactly as they remembered.
+I made a batch for step-sister's friends in return for tweak critiques for this blog.
+I was expecting tweaks and suggestions and in return, they said these cookies were exactly as they remembered, and just the best.